Black Tar Heroin

 - Feelings of elation

-It also yields unique impurities differing from traditional Heroin, resulting in visible physical symptoms.
+The impurities found in Black Tar Heroin make certain side effects of use more likely.
 The most notable side effects of shooting Black Tar Heroin are abscesses and wound botulisms.
 Abscesses develop from the harmful chemicals in both regular heroin and Black Tar Heroin.
 This is largely due to contaminated needles and long-term heroin use.
 An added physical side effect of Black Tar Heroin is vein loss.

 Wound Botulism and Black Tar Heroin Abuse